netdata/netdata/collectors/systemd-journal.plugin/README.md

 ## FAQ

-### Can I use this plugin on a logs centralization server?
+### Can I use this plugin on journals' centralization servers?

 Yes.
 You can centralize your logs using systemd journal, and then install Netdata on this logs centralization server to explore the logs of all your infrastructure.

-This plugin will automatically provide multi-node views of your logs.
+This plugin will automatically provide multi-node views of your logs and also give you the ability to combine the logs of multiple servers, as you see fit.

 Check [configuring a logs centralization server](#configuring-a-journals-centralization-server).